 The museum features exhibits depicting local history from Trail days through the 1920s.
 There are displays with Kit Carsons buckskin coat, a chuck box from the Bloom Cattle Company, and other objects ranging from beer bottles to a brougham.
 Other attractions on the site include the Baca House and Bloom Mansion.
 The museum also contains a bookstore, research archives, and Scenic Byway Visitors Center.
 The two landmark homes are available by reservation for groups.

 History Colorado’s Trinidad History Museum, 312 E. Main Street, Trinidad Colorado

-The Santa Fe Trail Museum & Gift Shop, gardens and grounds are open year round and self guided.
+The Santa Fe Trail Museum, gardens and grounds are open year round and self guided.
+Free to all!

-We will give tours of the Baca/Bloom to groups of 6+ people with a minimum of 1 weeks advance notification.
+Baca House tours are $5.
+Tours of the Baca/Bloom to groups of 6+ people with a minimum of 1 weeks advance notification.

 719-846-7217 - Office